Native scholar says Communist China has 'met its match' with Trump admin following consulate closure

 "They've basically matched the intensity of the Chinese aggressiveness," she added.
 The second step would see China return to the negotiating table on various major issues.

-Raleigh also touched upon how past U.S. administrations were unwilling to bear the cost of a confrontation with China until the most recent push from President Trump.
+Raleigh, who has publicly spoken out against the Chinese government's tactics and writes as a contributor for The Federalist, also touched upon how past U.S. administrations were unwilling to bear the cost of a confrontation with China until the most recent push from President Trump.

 CLICK HERE TO GET THE FOX NEWS APP